-As a first step in exploring loop quantum gravity (LQG) effects, it is possible to derive effective equations that include corrections due to the discrete nature of quantum geometry as predicted in loop quantum gravity, but that neglect quantum fluctuations; specifically, the discrete nature of quantum geometry is captured by evaluating holonomies along paths of a minimal Planckian length.
+As a first step in exploring loop quantum gravity (LQG) effects, there are effective equations that include corrections due to the discrete nature of quantum geometry as predicted in LQG, but that neglect quantum fluctuations; specifically, the discrete nature of quantum geometry is captured by evaluating holonomies along paths of a minimal Planckian length.
 Such effective equations were first derived in the context of homogeneous cosmology \cite{Ashtekar:2006wn, Taveras:2008ke}, and for sharply-peaked quantum states they provide an excellent approximation to the dynamics of expectation values, so long as the volume of the spatial region considered is much larger than the Planck volume \cite{Rovelli:2013zaa, Bojowald:2015fla}.

-Following the same process, effective equations can also be derived from the loop quantization of the LTB spacetime \cite{Kelly:2020lec, Husain:2021ojz, Husain:2022gwp, Giesel:2023hys}.
-These equations are expected to give a good approximation to the quantum dynamics at large length scales, but quantum fluctuations could become important at shorter scales.
-As a starting point, here I will focus on the effective dynamics, and leave the inclusion of quantum fluctuations for future work.
+Similarly, effective equations can also be derived for the LTB spacetime \cite{Kelly:2020lec, Husain:2021ojz, Husain:2022gwp, Giesel:2023hys}, that are expected to be a good approximation to the quantum dynamics at large length scales, but quantum fluctuations could become important at shorter scales.
+As a starting point, here I focus on the effective dynamics, and leave the inclusion of quantum fluctuations for future work.